Get your

 Click here to buy CFP francs online

-If you need to convert leftover XPF currency to GBP, simply follow this link to exchange CFP franc to GBP.
+If you need to convert leftover XPF currency to GBP, simply head to the top of the page to exchange CFP franc to GBP.
 Click on ‘sell currency’ and choose ‘XPF French Polynesian CFP Franc’.

 We offer competitive rates for your XPF to British pounds conversion.